Preparing for the next JAMB exam? Discover JAMB’s secret to help you score high in the next JAMB UTME exam.

 JAMB CBT Secret #3: Have your own study timetable

-A study timetable will help you organize your studies the way it will suit you best.
-In your timetable you indicate all the topics you need to cover (according to JAMB syllabuses) and allocate different times per week or days for each subject.
+A study timetable will help you organize your studies in the way it will suit you best.
+In your timetable, you indicate all the topics you need to cover (according to JAMB syllabuses) and allocate different times per week or days for each subject.

 A personal timetable will also help you track your progress along the way: you know how far you have gone in each subject and what is left to be covered.

 Also, having a timetable of your own will help you distribute your study time to each subject according to how challenging you find them.
 That is, there may be one subject you find more challenging than other subjects; what you want to do is allocate some extra time for that particular subject.

 Finally, a study timetable can serve as a good reminder of what you need to do.
 Whenever you look at your timetable you know you have a very important task to accomplish.

 JAMB Secret #4: Minimize cramming, and focus on understanding

 “La crammer la pour” is how we describe those students who only cram and go into the exam hall to “pour” the things they have crammed into their books.
 But, is cramming the best way to go?
 No!